gravitystorm/openstreetmap-carto/INSTALL-de.md

 The style is currently developed using Debian GNU/Linux 8.x with all the required software (postgresql-9.4, mapnik2.2 node-carto 0.9.5-2, ...)
 provided by the distribution itself.
 Using Ubuntu >=14.4 should also work.

+To get this style running it is currently also required to add the l10n code available at https://github.com/giggls/mapnik-german-l10n to the postgresql database.

+If l10n is not needed it is also possible to slightly mody either project.yaml or the database views provided in views_osmde directory.